mdhvg/WebRTC-everywhere/README.md

 ## Usage

-- After setting everything up, you need to run `node app` in the base directory and json-server in 2 seperate terminals.
+- After setting everything up, you need to run `node peerConn` in the base directory and `node app` in json-server directory in 2 seperate terminals.

 - You should end up with 2 peers pinging each other every 10 seconds